Get My Book Reviewed By a Kid

 Many stores won’t carry a small press or self-published book that doesn’t have reviews from recognizable publications.
 Your challenge: How do you get someone to pay attention to your book among the hundreds, if not thousands, of books they see every month?

-City Book Review, publishers of the San Francisco Book Review, Manhattan Book Review, Seattle Book Review, and Kids’ BookBuzz, all have programs to help you.
-Kids’ BookBuzz is primarily for kids, tweens, and young adult books, but the other two will take almost any book you have (including children’s books).
+City Book Review, publishers of the San Francisco Book Review, Manhattan Book Review, Seattle Book Review, Tulsa Book Review, and Kids’ BookBuzz, all have programs to help you.
+Kids’ BookBuzz is primarily for kids, early reader, tweens, and young adult books.

 So how do you get your book reviewed by Kids’ BookBuzz?

 If your book is within 90 days of the release date, you can submit it for general review (no cost).
 The closer you are to the 90 days, the less of a chance it will have to be reviewed.
 But you can still start there.
-We get more than 1,000 books a month, and only review 300 or less, so your chances of getting your book reviewed in this way is less than 33%.
-But you can give the general submission a try.
+In 2017, we received 4,600 books to review, and got to about 40% of them.
+But feel free to give the general submission a try.